denisecase/js-gui-pwa-fact/README.md

 # js-gui-pwa-fact

-> Progressive web apps (PWA) are responsive, fast, available offline, and allow your users to install them on their mobile devices - just add manifest.json and  service-worker.js.
+> Progressive web apps (PWA) are responsive, fast, available offline, and allow your users to install them on their mobile devices - just add icons, manifest.json, and service-worker.js.

 ## Links